i3uex/sam/README.md

 Each file includes a suffix with a timestamp.

-## Letter Evidences
+## Paper Evidences

-The folder **letter** contains all you need to recreate the evidentes included in the letter.
+The folder **paper** contains all you need to recreate the evidentes included in the paper.

 ## Citing This Work